 The Bishop’s Hatfield Girls’ School linguist learns through interaction with others, imagines, creates and plays with language, never worries, is confident, takes risks and learns from mistakes, gets pleasure from using language, enthuses about it, uses every opportunity to express new ideas, and is internationally aware, exploring other cultures, showing passion and curiosity for languages, and is tenacious; that’s all of us, students and staff!

 The school offers two of the following foreign languages to pupils in Year 7 in rotation: French, German and Spanish.
 Pupils will continue to study these two languages throughout Key Stage 3.
-In 2019-2020 the languages offered are French and Spanish.
-German and Spanish will be offered in September 2020.
+In 2020-2021 the languages offered are French and German.
+Spanish with one of the other two languages will be offered in September 2021 to the new intake.